Insure4Sport Logo

 What do these stats tell us?

 That today’s Premier League champions have very little margin for error.
 Settling for a draw doesn’t cut it anymore – a team often needs to go for broke or it risks missing out on the title.
-Look at Liverpool in 2018/19 as an example – although it won 30 games, it drew seven and finished second as a result.

-The huge increase in the number of goals scored by an average Premier League winning team may come as a surprise to football fans.
-Especially when you consider that Alan Shearer and Andy Cole were scoring more than 30 goals a season.
+The huge increase in the number of goals scored by an average Premier League winning team may come as a surprise to football fans, especially when you consider that Alan Shearer and Andy Cole were scoring more than 30 goals a season.

 Do these numbers hint at football becoming less about a team relying on a number nine to bang in the goals and more about attacking contributions from across the pitch?
-Do they highlight the changing role of a midfielder, in terms of goal output?
+Do they highlight the changing role of a midfielder in terms of goal output?
 Is football today less defensive and more hell for leather?

 It’s also worth considering that football was more physical and defensive back in the 90s, making it more difficult for certain attacking players to flourish.